masolimano/maneage/README-hacking.md

      wrapper will replace `$(subst .txt,,XXXXX)`.
 Therefore, it will be possible to greatly simplify this repetitive statement and make the code even more readable throughout the whole project.

+   - *Fast access to temporary files*: Most Unix-like operating systems will give you a special shared-memory device (directory) called `/dev/shm`.
+This directory is actually in your RAM, not in your persistance storage like the HDD or SSD.
+Reading and writing from/to the RAM is much faster than persistant storage, so if you have enough ram available, it can be very beneficial for large temporary files.
+You can make random file names in `/dev/shm` (that don't exist at the time they are created) with the `mktemp` command and use text files as targets to keep the temporary name (as described in the item above under "Large files") for later deletion.
+For example this fully working Makefile (which you can actually put in a `Makefile` and run if you have an `input.fits` in the same directory).
+        ```
+        .ONESHELL:
+        .SHELLFLAGS = -ec
+        all: mean-std.txt
+        shm-template = /dev/shm/$(shell whoami)-XXXXXXXXXX
+        large1.txt: input.fits
+                out=$$(mktemp $(shm-template))
+                astarithmetic $< 2 + --output=$$out.fits
+                echo "$$out" > $@
+        large2.txt: large1.txt
+                input=$$(cat $<)
+                out=$$(mktemp $(shm-template))
+                astarithmetic $$input.fits 2 - --output=$$out.fits
+                rm $$input.fits $$input
+                echo "$$out" > $@
+        mean-std.txt: large2.txt
+                input=$$(cat $<)
+                aststatistics $$input.fits --mean --std > $@
+                rm $$input.fits $$input
+        ```
+      The important point here is that the template has no suffix.
+So you can add the suffix corresponding to your desired format.
+But more importantly, when `mktemp` sets the random name, it also checks if no file exists with that name and creates a file with that exact name at that moment.
+So at the end of each recipe above, you'll have two files in your `/dev/shm`, one empty file with no suffix one with a suffix.
+The role of the file without suffix is just to ensure that string of random characters will not be set by other calls to `mktemp` and it should be deleted with the file containing a suffix.
+This is the reason behind the `rm $$input.fits $$input` command above: to make sure that first the file with a suffix is deleted, then the core random file (note that when working in parallel on powerful systems, other things can happen even in the time between deleting two files of a single `rm` command).
+When using this template, you can put the definition of `shm-template` in `reproduce/analysis/make/initialize.mk` to be usable in all the different Makefiles of your analysis.

  - **Software tarballs and raw inputs**: It is critically important to